nothke/shakedown-docs/README.md

   - Cars are now moveable as well
   - Fixed holes in town and after the first tunnel
 - Renamed `monty_track` to `monty`

+#### Build 2061 (version 17)
+- Game now automatically makes sure it runs on the dedicated GPU on PCs with multiple GPUs.
+Setting manual override in Windows settings is no longer required.
+- Automatic gearbox no longer drops into lower gears suddenly when sliding sideways.
+It now uses total velocity, instead of forward velocity to calculate when to switch gears.
+- Added "slew mode" as dev utility, toggled by pressing "Y".
+In slew mode you can fly around the map when in orbit camera mode.
+Hold shift and scroll to change speed.
+Times will be invalidated if you activate it during a timed run.
+- More engine optimizations and cleanup
+- Added GLEW failed to initialize check